Skip to content

 1. Social Insurance Contributions

-• The social insurance rate for self-employed individuals in Cyprus is 15.6%.
+• The social insurance rate for self-employed individuals in Cyprus is 16.6%.

 • Your ‘estimated earnings’ are determined by the tax department annually based on a person’s years of experience, and field of occupation.

-• You are however allowed to file a special application and request to be taxed based on your actual income (typically used by individuals whose actual income is substantially lower than their estimated income).
+• You are however allowed to file a special application and request to be taxed based on your actual income (typically used by individuals whose actual income is lower than their estimated income).

 • Social insurance is payable every 3 months.